axonops/documentation/docs/operations/cassandra/backup/overview.md

 ## Restore

-> Note that **axonops** user will need temporary write access on Cassandra data folders to be able to proceed.
+> Note that **axonops** user will need temporary write access on Cassandra data folders to be able to proceed the restoration.

 To restore Cassandra, click on a relevant backup.